q0rban/yum_migrate/README.md

 #### Migrate concepts

 There are 3 "stages" of migration.
-There is the Source stage, Process stage, and Destination stage.
+There is the Source (extract) stage, Process (transform) stage, and Destination (load) stage.
 You will notice these concepts in the yaml.
-For example, the `beer_node` migration in Migrate Example has the following:
+For example, the `beer_node` migration in Migrate Example has the
+following:

 ```$xslt
 source: